 Update: The president signed the Internet of Things Cybersecurity Improvement Act of 2020 into law on December 4, 2020.

 A new security bill is awaiting signature by President Trump.
-It directs the National Institute of Standards and Technology (NIST) to create minimum cybersecurity standards for IoT devices owned or controlled by the U.S. government.
+It directs the National Institute of Standards and Technology (NIST) to create minimum IoT security standards for devices owned or controlled by the U.S. government.
 The standards will include use and management of IoT devices, as well as coordinated disclosure of vulnerabilities.

 Let’s take a look at how the security bill will benefit organizations that use IoT devices.